 Is Crocheting Bad For Arthritis?

-You will need to take breaks and perform some simple stretches at regular times.
-The use of a wrist guard or stress relief glove may also help.
+You need to take breaks and perform some simple stretches at regular times.
+A wrist guard or stress relief glove may also help.

 Can You Crochet With Arthritis?